nerd190/migrator/README.md

 threads=8
 bkpFreq=8
 inc terminal
+inc topjohnwu
 #exc pitchblack

-disable xposed
+disable *xposed*

-#remove $MOUNTPATH/xposed

-#remove /data/user*/*.provider* /data/user*/*.bookmarkprovider

-#remove /data/system*/0/ /data/system*/sync/ /data/system*/users/
+#remove $MOUNTPATH/*xposed*`

-#remove /data/adb/ /data/misc/adb/ /data/misc/bluedroid/ /data/misc/wifi/ /data/ssh/ /cache/magisk*img`

 ---
 #### SETUP STEPS

 - Install

 1. Flash the zip in Magisk Manager or custom recovery.
 2. Reboot.
 3. Customize config.txt (optional).

 - Uninstall

 1. Use Magisk Manager (app) or Magisk Manager for Recovery Mode (utility).
 2. Reboot.
 3. Remove `/data/media/migrator` (optional).

-- ROM Migration
+- Migrate

 0. *You may want to backup SMS/MMS messages, contacts and call logs using other means.
-Currently these are not guaranteed to be migrated fully/successfully.*
+Currently these are not guaranteed to be migrated fully/successfully.

-1. Reflash the same version from custom recovery to migrate data. /data and /cache are automatically wiped afterwards.
+1. Reflash the same version from custom recovery to migrate data. /data is automatically wiped afterwards.
+Relevant data remains intact.

 2. Disable, remove or update platform dependent Magisk modules before rebooting to the new system!
 A good example is Xposed Framework.
 You don't want - for instance, systemless Xposed for Nougat on Oreo and vice versa.
 After migration, Magisk image is automatically mounted to /M, so that users can disable/remove modules with ease.
-Recall that, you can also use the config constructs `disable <module ID>` or `remove $MOUNTPATH/<module ID>`, as described in the `CONFIG` section above.
+Recall that you can also use the config constructs `disable <module ID>` or `remove $MOUNTPATH/<module ID>`, as described in the `CONFIG` section above.

-3. *Reboot recovery*.
+3. Format cache, system, etc. - according to your ROM installation instructions.
+Do NOT wipe /data!

-4. Install new ROM, kernel, Magisk, GApps, etc., and you're done.
-Again, you must flash Magisk, not Magisk modules - these are preserved.
+4. Flash ROM, vendor, kernel, Magisk, GApps, etc., and you're done.
+Recall that Magisk modules don't have to be reinstalled - these are preserved.
 Shortly after boot, apps will start popping on the app drawer, one by one.

----
-#### NOTES/TIPS

-`/data/user*/*.provider* /data/user*/*.bookmarkprovider` match content providers' data (e.g., contacts, SMS/MMS messages, call logs).
-Unfortunately, this kind of data is not guaranteed to work across different Android versions or heavily distinct ROMs (e.g., LineageOS - stock).
-If you face issues such as constantly crashing Phone, Contacts, Messaging or similar app - run `su -c rm -rf /data/user*/*.provider* /data/user*/*.bookmarkprovider`.
-Reboot if the problem persists.
+5. If you are migrating to a lower Android version (e.g., from 8.1 to 7.1.2) or to an entirely different league (e.g. from MIUI to AOSP), you may face issues (such as bootloop or apps force-closing) due to potentially incompatible system data.
+To prevent this right away, run `sh /data/M` before rebooting.
+If you already rebooted and the issues are real, go back to recovery and run that command.
+If even after this, you still face issues, perform a regular factory reset.
+Migrated apps and respective data survive that.
+Before the factory reset, you can backup (move) /data/adb/, /data/ssh/, etc. to /data/media/ to preserve Magisk modules, SSH keys and settings, and more.
+Just remember not to keep any system-specific (problematic) data.
+If you're not preserving anything, don't forget to Install Magisk and Migrator after the factory reset.

-The automatic restore has a fail-safe mechanism -- it runs at most 3 times, as needed.
+Note: the automatic restore has a fail-safe mechanism -- it runs at most 3 times, as needed.
 Apps usually fail to install due to missing dependencies and/or incompatible Android version.
 After the 3rd failed attempt, `/data/media/migrator/failed_restores` is renamed to `failed_restores.old`.
 If you revert to the original name, you get 3 more restore attempts on the next boot.
-You can also restore manually at any time - `su -c M`.
+You can also restore manually at any time with the wizard - `M`. `migrated_data*` and `failed_restores*` folders are refreshed automatically whenever you migrate ROMs.
+These can be manually removed after migration to save space.
+You know the restore process is done when `/data/media/migrator/migrated_data/` is gone.

-The higher the number of `threads` is, the faster apps+data migration runs (at the cost of higher CPU power and RAM usages).
-Obviously you should not abuse this.